MCPCapital/HarmonizeProject/README.md

 Harmonize Project (formerly known as Harmonize Hue) has no affiliation with Signify or Philips Hue.
 Hue and Philips Hue are trademarks of Signify.

 # New Features
+* v2.4: Added support for Python 3.12 and Ubuntu 24.04 installation
 * v2.3: Added support to adjust maximum brightness
 * v2.2: Support for webcam stream input via file/URL
 * v2.1: Support for multiple Hue bridges